kubedb/docs/docs/concepts/database-proxy/proxysql.md

 ### .spec.updateStrategy

 You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for ProxySQL thorough `.spec.updateStrategy` field.
 The default value of this field is `RollingUpdate`.
-In the future, we will use this field to determine how automatic migration from the old ProxySQL version to a new one should behave.
+In the future, we will use this field to determine how automatic migration from an old ProxySQL version to a new one should behave.

 ## Next Steps